How ConsumerAffairs uses cookies

 FAQ

-Prospective buyers might want a home to be in contingency status.
-"But if you're someone who's been beaten to an offer by someone else, you will prefer a contingent status, since it means you have a higher chance of getting a bid in since it is technically still an active listing," said Harless.
+"[If] you're someone who's been beaten to an offer by someone else, you will prefer a contingent status, since it means you have a higher chance of getting a bid in since it is technically still an active listing," Richard Harless said.

 How do I make a backup offer to a seller?

-If you want to make an offer on a home that is already contingent, the real estate professional you're working with should be finding out what the current offer is and if you can match or outbid them "because this is the most likely scenario when your backup offer will stand," said Harless.
+If you want to make an offer on a home that is already contingent, the real estate professional you're working with should find out what the current offer is and whether you can match or outbid them.

 If you're hoping to make an offer on a home that is already pending, this situation can be trickier, since the sale is closer to completion.
-Ultimately, you should lean on the advice of your real estate professional in this case.
-They may be able to reach out to the seller's agent to see if they are in a position to consider other offers or if they believe they will be in the future.
+Ultimately, you should lean on the advice of your real estate professional.
+They may be able to reach out to the seller's agent to see if the seller is in a position to consider other offers, now or in the future.

 How long do contingent and pending statuses last?